What is it?

 What does it do?

-Blackboard Ally has a lot of useful features and you will find more information on this in the Adding Material to your Course section in the training organisation.
-Microsoft Office has its own accessibility wizard which is worth looking at whilst preparing a document.
+Blackboard Ally has a lot of useful to check your documents, and Microsoft Office has its own accessibility checker which is worth looking at whilst preparing a document.

 What should I know?